urbit/developers.urbit.org/content/reference/arvo/overview.md

 - Larval stage core
 - Formal interface

-See [Section 1.7](/docs/hoon/hoon-school/arms-and-cores) of the Hoon tutorial for further explanation of what is meant here by "nesting".
+See [Hoon School “Subject-Oriented Programming”](/guides/core/hoon-school/P-subject#accessing-the-subject) for further explanation of what is meant here by “nesting”.
 We now describe the functionality of each of these components.

 ### Formal interface